-Our columnist has snapped up a trust that invests in domestically focused shares, including Games Workshop, Pets at Home and Dunelm.
+Our columnist has snapped up a trust that invests in domestically focused shares including Pets at Home.

 Never mind, for a moment, all the noise about who paid for Boris and Carrie's kitchen because something far more interesting is cooking in the City of London.
 British investment trusts are bouncing back strongly after years of being shunned since the Brexit vote.